 Leaving fresh fruit out overnight could definitely have some rotten consequences, but turning into a vampire isn't likely.

 There are numerous superstitions that we unthinkingly adhere to, such as walking under a ladder.
 But why is it supposed to be so unlucky?

 Ah, birthdays: a chance to celebrate with friends and family and ring in years of good fortune ahead.
 But if you're a little on the superstitious side, here are some things to avoid so that the coming year doesn't bring any unpleasant surprises.

 What's your lucky number?
-Would it jinx you if you told us, or would it bring you good fortune?
+Would it jinx you if you told us?
 It's a funny thing, but whether for cultural, regional or religious reasons, we humans tend to put a lot of hope — and a little fear — into numbers.

 While that witches brew seemingly comprised of bizarre animal body parts sounds scary and gross, odds are you've actually put "eye of newt" on a hot dog at some point.
 Learn why witches used frightening terms for common herbs, flowers, and plants.